Tax Guide for Auto Repair Garages

 If you sell parts that will be installed on a vehicle that is intended to be sold, you may accept a timely resale certificate and the sale is not taxable.

-Sales of Auto Parts and Accessories Generally Do Not Qualify for Farm Equipment and Machinery Partial Exemption
+Sales of Auto Parts and Accessories Generally Do Not Qualify for the Farm Equipment and Machinery Partial Exemption

-Sales of farm equipment and machinery (including repair and replacement parts) for use by a qualified person and primarily used in producing and harvesting agricultural products, are subject to a partial exemption from tax.
+Sales of farm equipment and machinery (including repair and replacement parts) for use by a qualified person and primarily used in producing and harvesting agricultural products are subject to a partial exemption from tax.
 However, for a vehicle to be considered farm equipment and machinery, it must be designated as an implement of husbandry in the California Vehicle Code and used exclusively in agricultural operations by a qualified person.
 Examples of implements of husbandry include farm tractors, bale wagons, and fertilizer rigs.

 If you sell auto parts or accessories to a qualified person, you may accept a partial exemption certificate in good faith from the purchaser and claim the partial exemption on your sales and use tax return in the limited circumstance where you sell items to a qualified person for use exclusively in agricultural operations.
 However, you should not accept an exemption certificate from a purchaser if you have reason to believe, or knowledge that, the property does not qualify as farm equipment or machinery or will not be used in an exempt manner.